acherrera/arduino_weather_station/README.md

 Contains files pertaining to the building of a home made weather station.
 Will be used for a school project comparing homemade to professional grade measurements.

+# Project Outline
+The project can be broken down into two three separate sections.
+These are the ATMega (Arduino) programming, the hardware and wiring, and the processing of data.
+The Arduino programming is done in C; technically a modified C for Arduino.
+The data is processed in Python language.

 # Project Notes

 ## Physical Build issues